-- > Ageing, comorbid disease, medications and frailty may all affect the expected physiological presentation of major trauma in elderly people. - Elderly trauma patients may not present with an obviously significant mechanism, use of trauma teams to allow early identification of all injuries, preferably at the Emergency Department stage, will require early experienced clinician review or use of screening tools. - Consider timely anticoagulant reversal during the initial assessment of all elderly trauma patients. - ➤ All clinical, nursing and therapies assessment should identify the presence of pain.
-In elderly trauma patients with cognitive impairment, staff should look for the non-verbal manifestations of pain. - ➤ Obtain a collateral history and medicines review as soon as possible after admission. - ➤ Involve therapists early in the patient pathway.
-Specialised assessment and intervention with help to maximise recovery and minimise adverse outcomes. - ➤ Prioritise early, appropriate repatriation to ensure elderly patients receive care closer to home. - In cases of futility and for those requiring palliative care post injury, early discussion with the relatives is essential. - Improving outcomes in elderly major trauma care in trauma units and major trauma centres will require multi-disciplinary working, site specific agreements must facilitate this.
+- All clinical, nursing and therapies assessments should identify the presence of pain and instigate management.
+In older trauma patients with cognitive impairment, staff should look for the non-verbal manifestations of pain. - Involve therapists early in the patient pathway (within 24 hours if possible).
+Specialised assessment and intervention will help to maximise recovery and minimise adverse outcomes. - Prioritise early, appropriate repatriation to ensure older patients receive care closer to home. - In cases of futility and for those requiring palliative care post injury, early discussion with the relatives is essential. - Improving outcomes for older major trauma patients requires effective multi-disciplinary working, and network/MTC/TU specific agreements must facilitate this.